CandaceAndrews/Poke-API-Project/README.md

 ## Pokemon API Project

 - Pulls from the PokeAPI
-- Displays Name, Id, Image, Attacks and Type
+- Displays: Name, Id, Image, Attacks and Type
 - Stores the information in a local database

 ![Mewoth Results](pictures/results.png)